gjr140/KJU-Rhetoric_Topic-Modeling/README.md

 # KJU-Rhetoric
-Topic modeling of KJU New Year's Addresses.
+LDA Topic modeling of KJU New Year's Addresses.